johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### A note about the next lectures
 ### Setting application wide configuration
 ### Why the application wide config is so useful
+### Optimizing our template cache by using an application config